rocheseb/TCCON/lft_app/README.md

 - Python dictionaries of the data are saved in lft_app/saved_sessions/
 - PDF documents with all the plots are saved in lft_app/pdf/

+By default the spectrum itself will be plotted in the browser and also saved in the data dictionary.
+This can lead to very large files and more loading time.
+To avoid this the app can be run in light mode with:

+	bokeh serve --show lft_app --args light

 ### Rationg of spectra ###

 Spectra should be ratioed to ~1 to be used with the linefit extended mode: